psychemedia/middle-english-romances/sir-orfeo.md

 Orpheo knocked at the gate.
 The porter was redy therate,
 And afked, What wilt thou fo?
-" Perfay, y am a mynftrallo,
+"Perfay, y am a mynftrallo,
 To folas the with my gle,
 The merier fchalt thou be."
 He unded the gate anone,